4 Dog Walking Problems You Can Fix

-How did Tessie go from a relentless puller to a polite walker?
-Her trainer and other experts share tips for identifying common dog-walking problems and solving them:
+How do you go from a relentless puller to a polite walker?
+Trainers and experts share tips for identifying common dog-walking problems and solving them:

-Problem: Like many young dogs, untrained Tessie walked her owner — not the other way around.
-“She just pulled me.
-We went where she wanted to go,” Nunnemacher says.
+Problem: Like many young dogs, they walked all over their owners — not the other way around.
+"She just pulled me.
+We went where she wanted to go,” says Barbara Nunnemacher, whose ruptured a tendon in her shoulder when her 80 pound dog pulled to hard on his leash.

 Practice in the backyard, a park, or indoors.
 Place your dog on a 15-foot leash, Baechtold says.
 Begin walking.
 Every time the dog bolts in his favored direction, change course.
 Unpredictably turn right or left.
 Eventually, the dog learns: "Hey, when I try to go somewhere, it doesn’t work!”
 Sherry Woodard, dog training consultant at Best Friends Animal Society in Utah, also suggests trying this with a lead as short as 4 feet.